vampirefrog/motu/README.md

 | MIDI Express XT  | 8+8   | Untested, probably not working |
 | micro express    | 5+5   | Untested, probably not working |

-There is no GUI interface like ClockWorks.
+There is currently no replacement for ClockWorks either.

 Only tested on linux 5.x.